Sonic Spinball: Development

 The marketing/research folks indicated that Sonics casino levels were among the favorites, birthing the idea of the overall direction.
 I honestly don't know who came up with that, but it sounded fun and doable, so STI [Sega Technical Institute] jumped on it.

 — Peter Morawiec in a retrospective interview with Retro Gamer.

 Sonic the Hedgehog 2 boosted sales of the Sega Genesis in the 1992 holiday shopping season.
 When Sega of America's management realized that Sonic the Hedgehog 3 would not be ready until next year, they commissioned another game that could be completed in time for the 1993 holiday season.
 Sonic Spinball was developed by mostly American staff from Sega Technical Institute while the Japanese staff were producing Sonic 3.

 Sega's research suggested that the Casino Night Zone was one of the most popular levels in Sonic the Hedgehog 2.
 This provided designer Peter Morawiec with a direction for the new game.
 Morawiec drew inspiration from the 1992 Amiga game Pinball Dreams to combine pinball mechanics with the gameplay of Sonic the Hedgehog.
 Morawiec and three colleagues designed basic animations depicting Sonic as a pinball.
 The animations were demonstrated to Sega's senior management, who approved the project.

 The game would have to be completed in under a year to be ready in time for the 1993 holiday season.
 Morawiec considered this a "tight" schedule for a game that would capitalize on the series' popularity in North America.
 To speed up production, Sega sent veteran staff from Japan to assist, including regular Sonic the Hedgehog artist Katsuhiko Sato.
 Despite the transfer of these staff, the game was still not predicted to be complete in time.
 As a result, Sega Technical Institute staff changed the programming language from assembly to C, an unusual choice for Genesis games at the time.
 Morawiec said the choice caused frame rate and optimization problems, but greatly accelerated development.
-A large part of the game's development happen in June and August 1993, the project evolved from a roughly playable build to a completed game.
+A large part of the game's development happened in June and August 1993, the project evolved from a roughly playable build to a completed game.

-Immediately before the game was due to ship, the team was informed that Sega did not own the rights to the Sonic the Hedgehog theme tune.
+Immediately before the game was due to ship, the team was informed that Sega did not own the rights to the Sonic the Hedgehog title theme.
 Morawiec recalled uproar among the team after Hirokazu Yasuhara, the lead designer on Sonic Team, explained that the tune was owned by the Japanese band Dreams Come True, whose member Masato Nakamura composed the soundtrack for the first two Sonic games.
-Morawiec tasked lead composer Howard Drossin to write a new theme within two hours.
+Morawiec tasked lead composer Howard Drossin to write a new title theme within two hours.